casadi/casadi/docs/users_guide/source/daebuilder.rst

 We also note that JModelica.org's closed-source successor code, OCT, does retain CasADi interoperability.
 Details of how to use OCT to generate CasADi expressions is best described in OCT's user guide.
 As of this writing, this support did not use the DaeBuilder class in CasADi, although it is possible to create DaeBuilder instances from OCT-generated CasADi expressions, using the standard symbolic API described in :numref:`sec-daebuilder_symbolic`.

 In future versions of CasADi, we hope to provide a more mature support for symbolic import of Modelica models based on the emerging Base Modelica standard.
-Base Modelica is intended to be a subset of the full Modelica language, which can be generated from any Modelica models, but removing many of the high-level features associated to object oriented physical modeling.
+Base Modelica [#basemodelica]_ is intended to be a subset of the full Modelica language, which can be generated from any Modelica models, but removing many of the high-level features associated to object oriented physical modeling.

 Unlike previous attempts at symbolic import, this support will also include support for hybrid (event-driven) modeling, while still retaining the differentiability needed by gradient-based optimization algorithms.
 Specifically, we try to ensure that the zero-crossing functions used to trigger events are differentiable and, secondly, that the state transitions are provided as differentiable functions.
-The Base Modelica effort currently does not include a Modelica parser, instead we are working with the open-source Rumoca translator, which can be used to convert Base Modelica source code into Pythons scripts that construct DaeBuilder instances symbolically.
+CasADi's Base Modelica effort currently does not include a Modelica parser, instead we are working with the open-source Rumoca [#rumoca]_ translator, which can be used to convert Base Modelica source code into Pythons scripts that construct DaeBuilder instances symbolically.

 .. _sec-fmi:

 Constructing a |DaeBuilder| instance from an FMU
 ------------------------------------------------
-The DaeBuilder class can be used to import standard FMUs, adhering to the FMI standard version 2.0 or 3.0.
+The DaeBuilder class can be used to import standard FMUs, adhering to the FMI standard version 2.0 or 3.0 [#casadi_fmi]_.
 This is a dedicated, native, foreign function interface (FFI) of CasADi that communicates directly with the FMI C API.
 The evaluation takes place in CasADi function objects created using the function factory described in :numref:`sec-daebuilder_factory`.
 Importantly, the binary FMI interface enables the efficient calculation of first and second derivatives of the model equations using a hybrid symbolic-numeric approach, relying on analytical derivatives for the first order derivatives and efficient finite differences implementations for the second order derivatives.
 Sparsity and parallelization is also exploited, whenever possible.

 Not all model exchange FMUs are suitable for import into CasADi, although we are hoping to gradually support more and more parts of the standard.
 In general, for derivative calculations, the FMUs should support analytical derivatives.
 Although CasADi does support finite differencing for calculating first order derivatives, this should been seen mainly as a debugging and diagnostics feature.